 Group team members

-All members of the group applying for the award.
+All members of the group applying for the award, including any student team members.
 Indicate the percentage of the award that each group member should receive.
 This should total 100%.

 Applicants are asked to confirm whether any team members have previously been awarded a Collaborative Award or any other award(s) at the University and to provide details as appropriate.